securesign/sigstore-ocp/docs/sign-verify.md

 ```
 On other systems, the last two commands may differ.

-Then you can initialize cosign, or start here if you are not using a cluster with self-signed certificates.
+Start here if you are not using a cluster with self-signed certificates.
 Note: If you have used `cosign` previously, you may need to first delete the `~/.sigstore` directory

 ```shell